madanh/gmove/index.md

 Other user stories are possible, but this would make this document too long.

-# How much Global CO<sub>2</sub> emissions may be prevented
+# How much Global CO<sub>2</sub> emissions could be prevented
-## Best case scenario (upper bound)

-I know that this is hyper optimistic, but let’s just dream about what could happen.
-Not immediately, but eventually if we not only provide the means to fill up those empty cars, but also invest into changing the culture.
-Let’s dream BIG!
-Such estimate could serve as an upper bound on what's possible.
+Here are some upper bound estimates for a certain best case scenario.
+I know that this is hyper optimistic, but it gives an impression of the scale of the potentional impact that could be achieved.
+As you'll see below it's pretty insane for something that is enabled by "purely software means".
+I you know how this upper bound could be improved, please share [here](https://github.com/madanh/gmove/issues).

 ## Outcome definition